 a measure of the proportion of people in a population with a particular disease at a given time.
 Compare to incidence.

-the reduction of cancer risk by eliminating or reducing contact with things known to cause cancer, by changing conditions that contribute to cancer (such as obesity or lack of exercise), or by using medicines that interfere with cancer development.
+in cancer, the reduction of cancer risk by eliminating or reducing contact with things known to cause cancer, by changing conditions that contribute to cancer (such as obesity or lack of exercise), or by using medicines that interfere with cancer development.
 Lifestyle changes, such as quitting smoking, for example, reduces the number of people who will get lung and other cancers.

 the doctor a person would normally see first when a problem arises.
 A primary care doctor could be a general practitioner, a family practice doctor, a gynecologist, a pediatrician, or an internal medicine doctor (an internist).

 usually a general practitioner (such as a family practitioner or internist) or other health care professional with a broad range of training who often sees the patient first before referring to medical specialists.
 Some health insurance plans require the patient to see their primary care provider before seeing other specialists.
 See also primary care physician.